Migrations: A Global, Interdisciplinary, Multi-Species Examination

 Migrations is one of the key challenges of the contemporary moment.
 Our world is increasingly in motion.
 The unprecedented pace, scale, and complexity of movement on our planet—of humans, plants, animals, cultural messages and artifacts, resources, pathogens, and more—present a diverse suite of challenges and opportunities that play out across local, regional, national, and international scales.

-In this interdisciplinary series of webinars, we approach migrations as multi-species phenomena emerging from dynamic socio-ecological systems, as well as driving changes in those same systems.
-This broad-ranging series spans multiple academic units and brings together researchers and research projects with different perspectives, disciplinary approaches, spatiotemporal scales, and socioecological contexts.
+In this interdisciplinary series of webinars, we approached migrations as multi-species phenomena emerging from dynamic socio-ecological systems, as well as driving changes in those same systems.
+This broad-ranging series spanned multiple academic units and brought together researchers and research projects with different perspectives, disciplinary approaches, spatiotemporal scales, and socioecological contexts.

-As part of the Global Grand Challenges initiative on Migrations, the weekly webinar provides a sample of the wide range of migrations work happening at Cornell.
+As part of the Global Grand Challenges initiative on Migrations, the weekly webinar in fall 2020 provided a sample of the wide range of migrations work happening at Cornell.

 Seminar Speakers and Topics